Minecraft: Java Edition

-Minecraft: Pocket Edition
+Pocket Edition

-In August 2011, Minecraft: Pocket Edition was released for the Xperia Play on the Android Market as an early alpha version.
-It was then released for several other compatible devices on 8 October 2011.
-An iOS version of Minecraft was released on 17 November 2011.
+In August 2011, Minecraft: Pocket Edition was released as an early alpha for the Xperia Play via the Android Market, later expanding to other Android devices on 8 October 2011.
+The iOS version followed on 17 November 2011.
 A port was made available for Windows Phones shortly after Microsoft acquired Mojang.
-The port concentrates on the creative building and the primitive survival aspect of the game and does not contain all the features of the PC release.
-On his Twitter account, Jens Bergensten said that the Pocket Edition of Minecraft is written in C++ and not Java, due to iOS not being able to support Java.
-However, there now exists a way to play Java Edition on both Android and iOS devices.
+Unlike Java Edition, Pocket Edition initially focused on Minecraft's creative building and basic survival elements but lacked many features of the PC version.
+Bergensten confirmed on Twitter that the Pocket Edition was written in C++ rather than Java, as iOS does not support Java.

 On 10 December 2014, a port of Pocket Edition was released for Windows Phone 8.1.
+In July 2015, a port of the Pocket Edition to Windows 10 was released as the Windows 10 Edition, with full crossplay to other Pocket versions.
 In January 2017, Microsoft announced that it would no longer maintain the Windows Phone versions of Pocket Edition.
-On 19 December 2016, the full version of Minecraft: Pocket Edition was released on iOS, Android, and Windows Phone.

-Pocket Edition was replaced by Minecraft: Bedrock Edition in 2017, enabling cross-platform play with the Xbox One and Nintendo Switch Editions.
+On 20 September 2017, with the "Better Together Update", the Pocket Edition was ported to the Xbox One, and was renamed to the Bedrock Edition.